christopherdurr/booknotes/powernegotiating.md

 **Paddock Close**

 Never think of no as a refusal.
 Just tell a story to take their mind off the decision they made.

+**"That Wouldn't Stop You" Close**

+Whenever the other person raises an objection, say "That wouldn't stop you from buying this today would it?"

+**You can afford it Close**

+If you're dealing with affluent customers, say "You can afford it".

+**Leave them alone Close**

+After you've pitched a product to somebody, leave them alone before they tell you if they accept or not.
+This gives them time to talk it over.

+**Vince Lombardi Close**

+When everyone says, "Give up.
+You've tried hard enough", give it one more effort.
+Sell the person something after they go through with the deal.

+**Silent Close**

+Make your pitch and then shut up.
+The first person who talks loses.

+Always assume your customer will say yes.
+Don't say a word until you find out whether they will or they won't.

+**The Subject To Close**

+Make the sale conditional on another event that will take place that is likely to occur.

+Ex.
+"Let's write up this paperwork subject to you getting financing for the house."

+**Contingency Close**

+Same as "subject to" Close except you don't know if the contingency will go through or not.

+**Ben Franklin Close**

+Make the buyer do an exercise where they list the pros and cons, and if the pros outweigh the cons then they'll buy.
+Offer the buyer a long list of pros but when they have to list the cons they are on their own.

+**Dumb Mistake Close**

+When the person is reluctant to buy, tell the person a dumb mistake another person made who was in the same situation because  they didn't buy.

+**Final Objection Close**

+1. Appear defeated
+2. Release the pressure
+3. Get them to narrow it down to one objection
+4. Overcome that objection

+**Puppy dog Close**

+Suggest they take the product home for a trial.
+This will encourage them to get the puppy.

+**Minor Point Close**

+If you can get your customer to agree to minor points, when they get ready to make the big decision and they will feel less pressured.

+**Positive Assumption Close**

+Assume the buyer is going to buy from you.

+**Return Serve Close**

+When a buyer asks you a question, ask them a question back.

+Ex.
+Buyer - "Does this car come in black?"

+Seller - "Would you prefer it in black?"

+**Prisoner of War Close**

+Relate a true and interesting fact to your buyers.
+Explain to your buyers that the ability to make good decisions under pressure is rare so they shouldn’t feel bad that they are having trouble making a decision.

+**Alternate Choice Close**

+When given two choices, the person will pick one or the other, not acknowledging that they don't have to pick either.

+Ex.
+"If you did buy this, would you use debit or credit?"

+**Doorknob Close**

+Whenever it seems like you won't go through with the sale, say "I don't think this will work out." and head towards the door.
+Right as you're about to leave, say "I always try to learn whenever I fail to make a sale.
+Would you mind telling me what I did wrong?
+It would help in the future."

+They'll tell you what you did wrong, and now you can do the Vince Lombardi Second Effort close.

+**Divide and Conquer Close**

+Get the more assertive, analytical person out of the way and focus on selling to the less assertive person.

+**Let 'em Think Close**

+Don't kill your sales by talking too much.
+Just because the buyer is silent doesn't mean they're disinterested, they could simply be thinking.

+**The Bank Note Close**

+Use this when the buyer thinks a better opportunity will come along.

+Take a $20 bill out of your pocket, drop it on the floor, and put the toe of your shoe on it.
+Then say, “Let me ask you this.
+If you were walking along the sidewalk and saw a $20 bill lying there, would you pick it up?
+Of course, you would.
+It’s an opportunity that exists for you, just as the investment I showed you is an opportunity.
+You wouldn’t pass up the opportunity to pick up the $20 bill because there may be a $50 bill lying further down the sidewalk, would you?
+But that’s exactly what you’re doing if you pass up an opportunity as good as the one I showed you today!”

+**The Recall Close**